Your oncologist is treating the cancer, but who’s tracking the metabolic fire that may be feeding it?

 What Progress Looks Like

-Every day these metabolic imbalances go undetected is another day your body’s internal environment is working for the cancer instead of against it.
-And the question of timing is not abstract.
-For patients in active treatment, every cycle of chemotherapy, radiation, or immunotherapy that proceeds in an unoptimized metabolic environment is a cycle in which those therapies may be working less effectively than they could.
-The same inflammatory, insulin-driven, oxidatively stressed conditions that help cancer resist treatment in the laboratory do not pause during your infusion schedule.
-They are working against your treatment in real time, and waiting six months to address them means six months of treatment delivered into a body that is still feeding the fire.
 For patients who have completed treatment and been told they are in remission, the urgency is different but no less real.
-The highest-risk window for recurrence in many solid tumors falls within the first two to three years after treatment ends, though for some hormone-driven cancers the risk extends considerably longer.
-That window, whatever its length for your particular disease, is when the metabolic conditions that supported the original cancer either get corrected or quietly set the stage for what comes next.
+The highest-risk window for recurrence in many solid tumors falls within the first 2-3 years after treatment ends, though for some hormone-driven cancers the risk extends considerably longer.
+That window, whatever its duration for a particular disease, is when the metabolic conditions that supported the original cancer are either addressed or quietly remain in place.
 In both cases, the cost of waiting is not measured in inconvenience.
 It is measured in biology that continues to move in the wrong direction while no one is looking.